-The Regulation defines "Domestic Pesticides" products as:
+Section 3 of Schedule 2 of the Regulation defines "Domestic Pesticides" products as:

-- (1) Subject to subsection (2), the pesticide product category consists of control products registered under the Pest Control Products Act (Canada) that - (a) are required to show on the label the domestic product class designation, and - (b) display on the label the symbol shown in Schedule III of the Pest Control Products Regulation (Canada) for the signal word "Poison".
+- (1) Subject to subsection (2), the pesticide product category consists of control products registered under the Pest Control Products Act (Canada) that - (a) are required to show on the label the domestic product class designation, and (b) display on the label the symbol shown in Schedule III of the Pest Control Products Regulation (Canada) for the signal word "Poison". - (2) The pesticide product category does not include the following: - (a) insect repellents; - (b) sanitizers and disinfectants; - (c) pet products;

-Subsection (2) is as follows:

-- (2) The pesticide product category does not include the following:

-- (a) insect repellents;

-- (b) sanitizers and disinfectants;

-- (c) pet products;

-- (d) unpackaged products or products not ordinarily sold to, used or purchased by a consumer without repackaging.
+(d) unpackaged products or products not ordinarily sold to, used or purchased by a consumer without repackaging.